-Generally a web page or tab will freeze and be followed by a message under the menu bar stating that "Shockwave Flash has crashed".
+Generally speaking, what users experience is the following: a web page or tab freezes in Chrome and that is followed by a message under the menu bar stating that "Shockwave Flash has crashed".
 This can also be followed by a popup from Chrome asking if you want to close "unresponsive tabs".
 It's annoying and slows the browser to a crawl.

 Fortunately, there is a fix for this common problem that is fairly simple for even a beginner user to handle.
 It may not solve all of Adobe's woes, but it should at least stop the plugin crash that ruins so many browsing experiences.

 Update: Google changed how plugins are managed in the Chrome browser.
 The chrome://plugins page is no longer available and the method described below does not work anymore because of it and because Google added Flash to Chrome internally.

 You can manage Flash functionality by loading chrome://settings/content in the browser and selecting Flash from the listing.
 There you may disable Flash altogether, change its default status, or whitelist or blacklist it.
 End

 To get started, open Chrome and click in the address bar.
 Type "chrome:plugins" to open a page that will display all of the installed plugins.
 Scroll down to find the Flash plugin and pay attention to if there is more than one version installed.
 If you notice multiple versions then this is causing your problems.